 The U.S. Department of Education has established certain basic eligibility requirements for all federal financial aid.
-Individual Scholarship, Work Study, and Loan programs may have additional eligibility requirements.
+Scholarship, Work-Study, and/or other loan programs may have different eligibility requirements.

 Loss of Eligibility Due to a Drug Conviction

 A student who is convicted of a state or federal offense involving the possession or sale of an illegal drug that occurred while enrolled in school and receiving Title IV aid is not eligible for Title IV funds.
 [An illegal drug is a controlled substance as defined by the Controlled Substance Act and does not include alcohol and tobacco.]